-Scotland set to demand second independence referendum
+Scotland independence debate suspended after London attack

 While May has been outspoken in her opposition to another Scottish referendum, she has not rejected the possibility outright.

-In the last referendum in 2014, Scotland voted 55% to 45% to remain in the United Kingdom -- but the SNP says the landscape has changed since Britain decided to leave the EU.
+In the last referendum in 2014, Scotland voted 55% to 45% to remain in the United Kingdom.
+But the SNP says the landscape has changed since Britain decided to leave the EU.

-Last week, the UK's Scotland Secretary David Mundell said the UK government would not entertain negotiations with Sturgeon over the possibility of second referendum.
+Last week, UK Scotland Secretary David Mundell said the UK government would not entertain negotiations with Sturgeon over the possibility of second referendum.

 He said the SNP's referendum proposal was "not fair" and would not allow people to "make an informed choice."